finnjohnsen/jme-dyn4j/README.md

 ```

 ##Current state.
 Got solid item working (floor) and a couple of squares and circles bouncing on it.
-The controller is leaky and forcing you to use dyn4j classes.
-Needs to test on complex collision boxes.
-Needs a character control, not sure if that exists.
+The controller is leaky, forcing you to use dyn4j internal classes.
+Player control seems working but primitive.

-Check BasicTest.groovy in src/test/groovy
+Run the tests in src/test/groovy to see what's up.